Green team and blue team unite to capture all the amazing campers, counselor and specialists that made 2016 possible.

 Assistant Director and O&M Specialist

-"I am a Teacher for the Visually Impaired and an Orientation and Mobility Instructor in Clay County Florida.
+"I am a Teacher for the Visually Impaired and an Orientation and Mobility Instructor in Duval County.
 The opportunity to be involved with Camp Abilities has been a blessing and honor.
 To me Camp Abilities means life changing experiences and lasting memories for everyone."

 Tim Dornbrock, TVI for DCPS